Supporting New Zealand small businesses for 5 years.

 How does this affect you when you ask for a business loan?

 When a lender approves your business loan, they do so based on the case you made for the company.
 You’re borrowing money for the legal entity you created, rather than yourself.
 That money goes into the company bank account, which makes it the property of the business.
+The loan should be used for a legitimate business expense, not for personal use.

 Now, you may be able to use that money to pay your salary.
 But you can’t just take it out of the business to pay for your personal expenses.
+The funds must be used for business expenses only.

 Think of it as taking money from another person to pay your debts.
 It’s simply not a legal use of the money you’ve borrowed.